DPigeon/My-Portfolio/Edge-Web-Application.md

-# Edge - Web Application (Frontend)
+# Edge - Web Application (Currently a Private Repository)
-This web application was made with React.js using JavaScript, HTML and CSS.
-It is a parent-teacher app communication.
+This web application was made with:

+- React.js with JavaScript, HTML and CSS on the frontend
+- NodeJS and Express with MySQL on the backend

+It is a social platform.
 It can be compared to Facebook.

 ## The user can login and signup succesfully.
 Once he is logged in, the dashboard shows up along with his name on the side.